Azure-Samples/ms-identity-java-webapi/README.md

     Important things to notice:

-    - The scope [.default](https://docs.microsoft.com/en-us/azure/active-directory/developv2-permissions-and-consent#the-default-scope) is a built-in scope for every application that refers to the static list of permissions configured on the application registration.
+    - The **scope** [.default](https://docs.microsoft.com/en-us/azure/active-directory/developv2-permissions-and-consent#the-default-scope) is a built-in scope for every application that refers to the static list of permissions configured on the application registration.
 In our scenario here, it enables the user to grant consent for permissions for both the Web API and the downstream API (Microsoft Graph).
 For example, the permissions for the Web API and the downstream API (Microsoft Graph) are listed below:
              - Web Api sample (access_as_user)
              - Microsoft Graph (user.read)

     - When you use the `.default` scope, the end user is prompted for a combined set of permissions that include scopes from both the **Web Api** and **Microsoft Graph**.

-2. SecurityResourceServerConfig class
+2. **SecurityResourceServerConfig** class

-    Token Validation happens in this class, where the auth token is validated and an access token is obtained which is used to obtain obo token to complete the obo flow.
+    Token Validation of the caller happens in this class, where the access token presented by the client app is validated and another access token is obtained using the on-behalf-of flow

     ```java
             http